Deutscher Fernsehfunk: Programmes

 The Monday evening feature film (usually an entertainment movie from the 1930s–40s) was one of the more popular items on DFF.

 Sandmännchen

 On 8 October 1958, DFF imported Sandmännchen (the little Sandman) from radio.
 Both East and West television ran versions of this idea: an animated film that told a children's story and then sent them to bed before the programmes for adults began at 19:00.
 With several generations of children growing up with the Sandman, it has remained a popular childhood memory.

 The West version was discontinued by the ARD upon reunification; however, stations in the former GDR continued to play clips from the East's Sandman every night, and RBB still continues the practice as does KIKA.
 The character plays an important background role in the popular 2003 tragicomedy film Good Bye Lenin!, symbolising the feelings of loss of the main character played by Daniel Brühl.

 List of names

+The state broadcaster and its channels went under various names over the years: